ardacetinkaya/Blazor.Console/README.md

 <img src="https://github.com/ardacetinkaya/Blazor.Console/blob/master/screenshots/2.png" >

 ### References ###
-- For long running commands, progress tracker: https://github.com/h3x4d3c1m4l/Blazor.LoadingIndicator
+- Some commands might be long running tasks, Blazor.Console use some features of a great component for this kind of requirement.
+Please also check  https://github.com/h3x4d3c1m4l/Blazor.LoadingIndicator if you need a loading indicator for a Blazor app.